By

 to deport her, but I did not want to deport Melania because I did not believe

 in needing permission to work.
-Melania, as an immigrant, may not be a placist,
+As an immigrant, Melania may not be a placist,

 but her husband certainly is.

-most people in but should at least do some background checks to stop the few
+people in but should at least do some background checks to stop the few that

-that might want to harm us or our government.
+might want to harm us or our government.
 But I agree more with Lincoln.
+Foreign

-Foreign invaders have not taken any territory away from our democratic nation,
+invaders have not taken any territory away from our democratic nation, but

-but racist fellow citizens in 1860-65 almost took half of U.S. territory away.
+racist fellow citizens in 1860-65 almost took half of U.S. territory away.
+They

-but by a mob of Americans called to Washington by a President who hates the
+by a mob of Americans called to Washington by a President who hates the rules

-rules of democracy.
-In 2024, half of Americans voted to destroy democracy by
+of democracy.
+In 2024, half of Americans voted to destroy democracy by suicide.

-suicide.
-They voted for a candidate who called a free press the enemy of the
+They voted for a candidate who called a free press the enemy of the people,

-people, promised to be a dictator on day 1, and said he would release his
+promised to be a dictator on day 1, and said he would release his criminal mob

-criminal mob from jail, thus proving that the rule of law and democracy mean
+from jail, thus proving that the rule of law and democracy mean little to him

-little to him or to his followers.
-Our country has more to fear from the family
+or to his followers.
+Our country has more to fear from the family in the White

-in the White House than from any foreigner.
-Usually, we put people in the White
+House than from any foreigner.
+Usually, we put people in the White House who

 In the United States, we do not let